 Choosing the right type of business structure is a key decision when registering a business.
 The type of business structure will affect the taxes payable, accounting, financing, ability of business expansion and personal liability of directors.

 Before registering your Singapore business with the Accounting and Corporate Regulatory Authority (ACRA), you should first conduct research and decide which structure best suits your business.
-There are several business entities available in Singapore – namely sole-proprietorships, partnerships, limited partnerships (LP), limited liability partnerships (LLP), and companies.
+There are several business entities available in Singapore.
+These include sole-proprietorships, partnerships, limited partnerships (LP), limited liability partnerships (LLP), and companies.

 Diagram of Business Structure in Singapore

 In a sole proprietorship business structure there is only one individual owner.
 This is the most basic structure and second most popular type of entity.
 The registration with ACRA must be renewed annually.
 There is no legal veil separating the business from its owner.
-The business although registered with ACRA, does not result in a separate legal entity therefore the owner’s risk is unlimited.
+The business, although registered with ACRA, does not result in a separate legal entity therefore the owner assumes the risk entirely.
 The owner is personally liable for the debts of the company.
-Sole Proprietorship is exempted from annual filing.
+Sole proprietorship is exempted from annual filing.

 General Partnership (GP)

-Two or more individuals or corporations can come together to form Partnerships.
-The number of partners cannot exceed 20.
+Two or more individuals or corporations can come together to form partnerships but the number of partners cannot exceed 20.
 If the number of partners exceeds 20 it must be registered as a company.
 General partnerships can be created at an individual level or even between companies.
 The registration needs to be registered with ACRA and renewed annually.

 It does not constitute a separate legal entity.
 It can be sued in the firm’s name but it cannot own property in its own name.
 The partners’ liability is unlimited and their personal assets are not protected from the debts and liabilities of the business.
 Each partner can also be held responsible for the liabilities of the other partners.
-The partners divide the profits and the profits are treated as personal incomes of the partners, For tax purposes the profits are taxed at personal tax rates.
-In the case of corporations, it will be subjected to corporate tax rates.
+The partners divide the profits and the profits are treated as personal incomes of the partners, similarly to a sole proprietorship.
+In the case of a partnership with a corporation, it will be subjected to corporate tax rates.